sgmurphy/wordpress-plugins/contact-forms-anti-spam/README.txt

 == Changelog ==

+= 2.1.5 - 21/08/2024 =
+* Bug fix - Fixed some toggle buttons in the admin setting page that did not work properly.

 = 2.1.4 - 15/08/2024 =
 * Bug fix - fix "parsererror" in honeypot check on Elementor form